codatio/codat-docs/blog/231018-security-signin.md

 authors: mcclowes
 ---

-We're rolled out a new security feature on sign-in to keep your account safer than ever.
+We've rolled out a new security feature on sign-in to keep your account safer than ever.

 <!--truncate-->